stormpath/stormpath-sdk-java/README.md

 The SDK now has full caching support, utilizing a CacheManager interface (that produces/manages Cache instances).
 If enabled, this improves performance by reducing round-trips to the Stormpath API servers.

-An out-of-the-box production-grade CacheManager implementation may be configured for single-JVM applications.
+An out-of-the-box production-grade CacheManager implementation - complete with default and per-region TTL/TTI configuration - may be configured for single-JVM applications.
 Single-JVM app example config:

     import static com.stormpath.sdk.cache.Caches.*;
     ...